Is salmon oil recommended for cats? Yes, but it all depends on the context!

 EPA and DHA notably have anti-inflammatory properties.
 These omega-3s help the body function properly.

-There are more studies in dogs, but because many of you are wondering about your cat, I’ll explain here why giving salmon oil to your cat can also be beneficial.
+There are more studies in dogs, but since many of you are asking this question about your cat, I explain here why giving salmon oil to your cat can also be beneficial.

 1. It has anti-inflammatory effects

-The anti-inflammatory properties of salmon oil are an ally in fighting several conditions.
-For example, some dermatological conditions such as atopy.
+The anti-inflammatory properties of salmon oil help fight several conditions.
+For example, certain dermatological conditions such as atopy.

-Studies (in dogs) have shown that salmon oil can reduce pruritus, that is, itching.
+Studies (regarding dogs) have shown that salmon oil can reduce pruritus, that is, itching.
 It also improves coat quality.

-In cats, this study demonstrated an improvement in mobility in cats with osteoarthritis with EPA and DHA supplementation.
-A reduction in pain was also observed.
+In cats, this study showed an improvement in mobility in cats with osteoarthritis with EPA and DHA supplementation.
+A reduction in pain is also worth noting.

-I recommend that you consult your veterinarian to determine the dose to give your cat.
-This dose varies according to several parameters (indication, age, etc.).
+I recommend consulting your veterinarian to determine the dose to give your cat.
+Indeed, this varies according to several parameters (indication, age, etc.).

 2. It is beneficial for the kidneys

-Salmon oil also has benefits for kidney disease.
+Salmon oil also has benefits in cases of kidney disease.
 It can reduce proteinuria, that is, the presence of proteins in the urine.

-This study highlighted increased longevity in cats with chronic kidney disease that consumed a diet high in EPA.
+This study reported improved longevity in cats with chronic kidney disease that consumed a diet high in EPA.

-However, caution is advised because studies in cats remain limited.
+However, studies in cats remain limited in number.
 Regarding the study cited above, the reported effects could also be due to other compositional differences between the two diets.

 3. It protects the heart

-The studies focus on dogs with heart failure.
+The studies involve dogs with heart failure.
 Because of their anti-inflammatory action, some have shown an improvement in the condition of dogs supplemented with fish oil.

 Omega-3s therefore appear to have antiarrhythmic properties, that is, they reduce cardiac arrhythmias.